roadrunner-server/docs/http/static.md

 Where:

-1. `dir`: path to the directory.
+1. `dir`: required path to an existing directory.
 2. `forbid`: file extensions that should not be served.
 3. `allow`: extensions that should be served (empty = serve all except forbidden).
 If an extension is present in both lists (allow and forbid), it is treated as forbidden.
 4. `calculate_etag`: enable etag calculation for the static file.
-5. `weak`: use a weak generator (`W/`).
-The weak etag is derived from the file size and modification time.
-If false, the whole file content is used to produce a strong CRC32 etag.
+5. `weak`: use a weak ETag (`W/`) when `calculate_etag` is enabled.
+In the pinned beta, this value depends only on the file name, not its contents.
+With `weak: false`, RR calculates a strong CRC32 ETag from the file contents.
-6. `prefixes`: restrict serving to request paths that start with one of these prefixes.
-When empty (the default), every path is considered.
-A path that matches no prefix goes to the worker without a filesystem lookup.
-The match is a plain prefix, so include the trailing slash (`/assets/`) to scope it to a directory.
-7. `cache_ttl`: TTL for the file metadata cache (etag, content type, size, modification time).
-Active only when `calculate_etag` is enabled. `0s` disables it.
-Default: `10s`.
-8. `cache_miss_ttl`: TTL for the miss cache.
-A request whose path does not resolve to a file records a miss and skips the filesystem check for this duration, which removes the per-request lookup on dynamic routes that share the URL space with static files. `0s` disables it.
-Default: `10s`.
-9. `cache_max_entries`: upper bound on the number of entries in each cache map (metadata and miss).
-When a map is full, expired entries are evicted; if none can be freed, the middleware checks the filesystem instead.
-Default: `16384`.
-10. `request/response`: custom headers for the static files.
+6. `request/response`: custom headers for the static files.

-To combine static content with other middleware, use the following sequence (static last, then headers and gzip):
+In v6 beta, put `static` after `gzip` and `headers` so they also apply to static responses.
+See [middleware order](./http.md#middleware-order) when migrating a v5 configuration.

 {% code title=".rr.yaml" %}